 Hi there!
 My name is Lena Coakley and I’m a young adult author living in Toronto.
 I am the author of the YA fantasies Witchlanders and Worlds of Ink and Shadow: A novel of the Brontës .
 Witchlanders was called “one stunning teen debut” by Kirkus Reviews and won a 2012 SCBWI Crystal Kite award for the Americas.
-Worlds of Ink and Shadow will be out January 5th, 2016.
+Worlds of Ink and Shadow is just out from Amulet and HarperCollins Canada.
 I’m also the author of two children’s picture books and am the Vice President of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators, and Performers.

 I was born in the small coastal town of Milford, Connecticut to a kindergarten teacher and a drama professor.
 Unfortunately, they couldn’t raise me for long, so I was shuttled back and forth between relatives until I landed with a bump on the doorstep of a grandmother so eccentric and larger-than-life, I’m pretty sure she was created by Mr. Dickens.
 She was called “Mard,” and she had many opinions, all of them correct.
 I should also add that she loved me, something I took for granted at the time, but which, it turns out, makes a lot of difference.

 I went to Garden City High School on Long Island where I read novels and was a lazy student.
 Creative Writing was the only class I ever failed.
 After that, I went to Sarah Lawrence College, where I studied drama—but since I was so introverted that I didn’t much like being looked at, and so dreamy that I was never “in the moment,” but in some much better, invented moment of my own, I was a pretty bad actress.
 I moved my focus to creative writing (in spite of High School) and was marginally better at it.